celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 {% hint style="danger" %}
 You are recommended to use Ledger to generate addresses securely.
 [Read more here.](../validator-guide/summary/ledger.md)

-Only use the following commands when a Ledger is not available.
+Only use the `account new` command to generate an address when a Ledger is not available.
 {% endhint %}

 ```bash